 My favourite English saint is St. Robert Southwell.
 I have a great devotion to the English Martyrs and a profound admiration for the price they paid for their adherence to the Faith of their Fathers.
 I like Southwell especially because he was a poet and writer whom I have embraced as my personal patron.
 My closeness to him is further accentuated by his closeness to Shakespeare and his undoubted influence on some of the Bard’s finest lines, as well as by the fact that he is a native of Norfolk, akin in my heart’s eye to Tolkien’s idyllic Shire, in which I finally found a rooted “home.”

 Given the (godless) state of post-Reformation, post-Industrial Revolution modern England, what makes you state at the end of the book that “The land through which the pilgrim has wended is forever Our Lady’s dowry?”

 Alluding to what I said earlier, a thing that is good, true and beautiful does not cease to be because of the presence of evil in the cosmos.
 We are fallen but we are still made in God’s image.
 England is also fallen but is nonetheless also made in God’s image, insofar as the manifestations of her historical faith are a reflection of her love for Christ and of Christ’s love for her, and insofar as the beauty of her landscape is “charged with the grandeur of God.”
 The title of Our Lady’s Dowry is a sign of this covenant between God and the nation of England, a title that is very dear to me personally because I lived for many years within walking distance of Our Lady’s shrine at Walsingham.

-Books by Joseph Pearce may be found in The Imaginative Conservative Bookstore.
 This interview was originally published in the Catholic Herald (UK) (October 2016) and is republished here with gracious permission of the author.